TobitSoftware/chayns-snippets/Frontend/IntercomMessageToUser.md

-# Send intercom message from Customer Service to User
+# Send intercom message from User to User

-This sample allows members of the Uac Group 'Customer Service' to send a intercom message to an user.<br> On begin it will be checked, if the user is logged in. <br>
+At first it will be checked, if the user is logged in. <br>
-The UserId of the user can by found, like in this example, by the person finder.
+The UserId of the user can be found, like in this example, by the person finder.

 ### HTML
 ```